Royal Rajasthan

 Hawa Mahal Palace or Palace of the Winds in Jaipur, Rajasthan state in India

-This morning, we are treated like the royalty of yesteryear as we ride to the architectural marvel Amber Fort, located in a picturesque valley among the Kalikho Hills.
-Known as the gem of Jaipur, this imposing fort dating from the late 16th century has never been attacked or invaded.
+This morning, we are treated like the royalty of yesteryear with a journey to the Amber Fort, located in a picturesque valley among the Kalikho Hills.
+Known as the gem of Jaipur, this imposing fort dating from the late 16th century was never attacked or invaded.
 Built from a combination of yellow and pink sandstone and white marble, the fort includes distinguished halls, intricate carvings and ornate gardens.
-At Jaipur city we visit the majestic City Palace, which houses a rare collection of Indian art.
+Next we return to Jaipur to visit the majestic City Palace, which houses a rare collection of Indian art.

-No visit to Jaipur is complete without visiting the stunning Hawa Mahal, or Palace of Winds.
-Here the ladies of the royal harem used to watch the city from behind the intricately carved façade, and the Jantar Mantar*, a historic astronomical observation site boasting instruments used to star-gaze with the naked eye.
+We also stop at the stunning Hawa Mahal, or Palace of Winds, where the ladies of the royal harem used to watch the city from behind the intricately carved façade, and the Jantar Mantar*, a historic astronomical observation site boasting instruments used to star-gaze with the naked eye.
 The evening is free to enjoy the one-of-a-kind shopping of the bazaars.
 Jaipur is noted for its craftsmen, skilled in brass inlay, lacquer work and stone setting.
 (B, D)

 A leisurely drive to Pushkar the bewitching little town on the edge of the desert.
 Pushkar is famous for its temples, bathing Ghats, onion domes and chalk-coloured buildings clustering around its holy lake, said to have appeared when Brahma dropped a lotus flower.
 The lake is an important pilgrimage centre and we shall see many pilgrims and Sadhus, (Hindu holy men).
 We visit the famous Lord Brahma Temple one of the few temples in the world dedicated to this deity.
-Evening, we walk through the town, meet and chat with local folks.
+Evening, we walk through the town and meet local folks.

 Overnight: Hotel Pushkar Palace, Pushkar (1 night) (B, D)